 Given the choice, direct flying to the Greek islands is by far the easier option, but what about if you need to transfer?
 Let’s compare the two options.

 Catching a transfer flight to reach your desired destination can be the quicker alternative over a ferry, but it can depend on the island’s location.
 All transfers, both flights and ferries, are likely to happen from the capital Athens.
 Geographically, if you are making your way to the Ionian islands, such as Corfu or Zakynthos, flying is your only option as there are no ferries from the port of Piraeus (Athens).
 Journeys to the Cycladic islands (Mykonos and Santorini) and the Dodecanese (Rhodes and Kos) ultimately depend on your travel preference, and less on your price point.
+Once you reach the idyllic island of your choice, be sure to have your dream holiday accommodation sorted.
+Greece can offer wonderful architecture and the sooner you can arrive by transfers, the sooner you can enjoy them!

 Although ferries are seen as the slower mode of transport, they can actually be a way to experience more sightseeing and culture before your final destination.
 The slower arrival adds an added benefit to your trip as you are able to see the unique views you won’t see if in the air.
 Another benefit of ferries over flights is that Greek airports tend to be small and overcrowded in peak season, meaning you may spend a lot more time there waiting in queues.